Recommended Canon EOS R50 Settings (R50 Setup Guide)

 Shooting Menu 2: ISO speed settings: Timelapse max for Auto: This setting will control the highest ISO the camera goes to while time-lapse video recording.
 The time-lapse mode is extremely powerful, but oddly, it is set to a high ISO by default.
 Because you’ll most likely be using a tripod for your time-lapse, I recommend setting this to ISO 800 or 400.

-Shooting Menu 5: IS (Image Stabilizer) mode: Since the camera doesn’t have in-body image stabilization knowing where this option is useful.
+Shooting Menu 5: IS (Image Stabilizer) mode: Since the camera doesn’t have in-body image stabilization, knowing where this option lives is useful.
 Basically you can enable digital stabilization modes that will crop the image slightly and make the image appear more smooth.
 These options are great if you don’t want to apply stabilization while editing and are filming yourself walking and talking.

-Shooting Menu 5: Zebra settings: For more experience shooters Zebras are helpful to see which areas of your image are overexposed.
+Shooting Menu 5: Zebra settings: For more experienced shooters Zebras are helpful to see which areas of your image are overexposed.
 Turn this on and set the Zebra pattern to 2 and the Zebra 2 level to 95%.
 This will cause a Zebra effect to appear on highlight areas that are about to be blown out.

 Have any questions about the Canon EOS R50? let me know in the comments below.